Connect with us

 As a teenager, he used drugs.
 He was expelled from two boarding schools and arrested at 16 for marijuana possession.
 None of that slowed an elite path through higher education, including Harvard University for his bachelor’s degree and the University of Virginia for his law degree.

 He was hired as an assistant district attorney in Manhattan in 1982 but failed the bar exam and resigned the next year.
 Two months later, he was arrested for heroin possession after falling ill on a flight.
-His guilty plea involved a drug treatment program, a year of probation, and volunteer work with a local anglers’ association that patrolled the Hudson River for evidence of pollution that could to lawsuits.
+His guilty plea involved a drug treatment program, a year of probation, and volunteer work with a local anglers’ association that patrolled the Hudson River for evidence of pollution that could lead to lawsuits.

 Kennedy’s involvement with Hudson Riverkeeper and the Natural Resources Defense Council ushered in a long chapter of environmental litigation and advocacy.